Shia LaBeouf (song)

-"Shia LaBeouf" is a 2012 song by singer-songwriter Rob Cantor that portrays Hollywood actor Shia LaBeouf as a hermit cannibal.
+"Shia LaBeouf" is a 2012 song by Los Angeles-based singer-songwriter Rob Cantor that portrays Hollywood actor Shia LaBeouf as a cannibal.
 In 2014, Cantor released an expanded music video with a cameo from LaBeouf himself.

 Development

-After a friend began "dramatically whispering" the name of actor Shia LaBeouf, Los Angeles-based singer-songwriter Rob Cantor wrote "Shia LaBeouf" in 2011, inspired by "nothing but the sheer silliness of imagining Shia LaBeouf, face and clothes smeared with half-dried blood, terrorizing helpless victims in a dark wood."
+Inspired by his friend, Andrew Laurich, repeatedly and dramatically whispering "Shia LaBeouf", Cantor wrote this song in 2011, driven by "nothing but the sheer silliness of imagining Shia LaBeouf, face and clothes smeared with half-dried blood, terrorizing helpless victims in a dark wood."
 The song describes an encounter and battle with LaBeouf, portrayed as an "actual cannibal" who lives in a forest and hunts people for sport.
 After writing the song, Cantor had hoped Funny or Die would be interested in using it in a video featuring the actor, but that arrangement never materialized.

-In 2012, Cantor posted "Shia LaBeouf" to his SoundCloud page, from where one of his fans found and shared it on Twitter.
+On March 3, 2012, Cantor posted "Shia LaBeouf" to his SoundCloud page, from where one of his fans found and shared it on Twitter.
 By May that year, both Boing Boing and BuzzFeed had featured the song, though the eponymous actor had not publicly commented on the work, which was selling at Cantor's site for US$1.

 Music video

 On October 21, 2014, Cantor released a music video for an extended version of "Shia LaBeouf", in which he and an ensemble of artists perform the song on stage.
 LaBeouf makes a cameo at the end as the only audience member, and gives them a standing ovation.
-The stage performance took four months to plan and one day to film.

-The Los Angeles Times reported that the video—filmed at the Redondo Beach Performing Arts Center—was inspired by then-contemporary incidents where LaBeouf had behaved strangely in public, however Cantor later told MTV that he just felt that "Halloween was the right time" to fulfill his dream of making the video.